ViperSLM/crispy-doom/README.md

   and also adds a new state into the mobjinfo_t struct (xraisestate) which reverses the gibbing animation if the monster being revived was gibbed.

+  The old respawn function can still be used by appending *-compatrespawn* to the command line which reverts this change back to the original P_NightmareSpawn function.

 * Tag 666/667 events are stored inside of it's own function (VSLM_TriggerTag666)

 All new functions added are inside of it's own source file (vslm.c) and are called